Unoriented HQFT and its underlying algebra: Unoriented HQFTs and extended crossed group algebras

 (2) Let $Q$ be the $X$-cobordism depicted in Figure $\ref{tennkaizu1}$.
 It is a once-punctured torus whose bottom base is empty and whose top base is a $X$-manifold $(\mathbf{S}^{1}, 1)$.
 Its characteristic map sends each labeled arc to the loops corresponding to the label.
-Such map is also uniquely determined up to homotopy.
 Its orientation is given by Figure~$\ref{muki}$.
 Then we have $q=\tau^{L}(Q)$.
 The relation ($\ref{eq2-2}$) corresponds to Figure~$\ref{comp2}$. \end{rem}

-The following theorem is our main theorem. \begin{thm}[Main theorem] Let $\pi$ be a group with $\alpha^{2}=1$ for any $\alpha\in\pi$ and $X$ be a $K(\pi, 1)$ space.
-Then every unoriented $(1+1)$-dimensional HQFT with target $X$ over the ring $R$ determines an underlying extended crossed $\pi$-algebra over $R$.
-This induces a bijection between the set of isomorphism classes of unoriented $(1+1)$-dimensional HQFTs over $R$ and the set of isomorphism classes of extended crossed $\pi$-algebras over $R$. \end{thm} We have not defined ``underlying extended crossed $\pi$-algebra" yet.
-We will define it in Section~$\ref{underlying}$.